ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind."
+  "Our lives are a sum total of the choices we have made."
-<br>— Albert Einstein
+<br>— Wayne Dyer
 </blockquote>
 </h3>